Professorship and Readership Conferment information 2024

 Q. I am a researcher based in a service department.
 I am considering applying for readership (research route) in a couple of years’ time.
 In terms of Faculty panel approval process how and where will I be evaluated?

-A. You will be evaluated against the same criteria as all other applicants in your conferment routeway.
-Your application will likely be considered within the Faculty panel that is closest to the academic focus of your activity and your Professional Service Director will present your case and lead discussion.
+A. You will be evaluated against the same academic criteria as all other applicants in your conferment pathway.
+Your application will likely be considered by a single Professional Services Panel convened by the PVC RKE.
+Your Professional Service Director will present your case and lead discussion.

 Q. Are applicants able to seek feedback from the Faculty PVC/Executive lead before sending their application in?